shpml/fundamentals/04_chapter/02_lesson.md

 }
 ```

-**font-size**

-To increase or decrease the spacial dimensions of your chosen text, use the font-size property.
+**font-size**: To increase or decrease the spacial dimensions of your chosen text, use the font-size property.
 As a beginner, you’ll want to enter pixel values for your font-size values.

 ```css
 h3 {